free things to do in New York City

 Lecture | Truth and Lies in Mozart's Don Giovanni

-With: Elaine Sisman is the Anne Parsons Bender Professor of Music at Columbia University, where she has taught since 1982, serving six years as department chair (1999-2005).
-The author of Haydn and the Classical Variation and Mozart: The 'Jupiter' Symphony, and editor of Haydn and His World, she has also published numerous essays on instrumental and vocal music of the eighteenth and nineteenth centuries, including the operas of Mozart and Haydn.
+With: Elaine Sisman is the Anne Parsons Bender Professor of Music at Columbia University, where she has more taught since 1982, serving six years as department chair (1999-2005).
+The author of Haydn and the Classical Variation and Mozart: The 'Jupiter' Symphony, and editor of Haydn and His World, she has also published numerous essays on instrumental and vocal music of the eighteenth and nineteenth centuries, including the operas of Mozart and Haydn. less

 New York City, NY; NYC